jpgill86/neurotic/docs/install.rst

 **neurotic** and everything it needs (including a fully contained Python environment) into a dedicated directory on your computer.
 On Windows, the installer will also create a Start Menu shortcut for launching the app.

-Because the process of building installers is not automated, installers may not be available for the latest releases for all platforms.

 For developers, a recipe for building new installers using `conda constructor`_ is maintained here: `constructor recipe`_.